-Within the North Telfer project is a geological structure referred to as Minyari Dome, which includes the Minyari and WACA deposits.
-Minyari and WACA contain a combined Mineral Resource of 723,340 ounces of gold, 26,390 tonnes of copper and 4,060 tonnes of cobalt.
+The 100%-owned North Telfer Project area covers 144 km2 and features a geological structure referred to as Minyari Dome, which hosts the Minyari and WACA deposits.
+Minyari and WACA contain a combined Mineral Resource of 723,340 ounces of gold, 26,390 tonnes of copper, 233,290 ounces of silver and 4,060 tonnes of cobalt.

-The geological setting of the Minyari and WACA deposits is the Paterson Province Proterozoic-aged, predominantly meta-sediment hosted hydrothermal shear, fault and strata/contact controlled precious and/or base metal mineralisation that is typically sulphide bearing.
-The mineralisation in the region is interpreted to be granite-related.
+The Paterson Province geological setting of the Minyari and WACA deposits is Proterozoic-aged, predominantly meta-sediment hosted hydrothermal shear, fault and strata/contact controlled precious and/or base metal mineralisation.
+The mineralisation in the region is interpreted to be intrusion-related.
 Local controls on mineralisation involve variations in both the competency/hardness and chemical composition of rock units, in combination with other “discrete” structural controls.

 Drilling during 2018 revealed significant new mineralisation at the Minyari South (strike length 100m and open in all directions) and Judes (strike length 150m and open in all directions) prospects.